StudentVue/api/README.md

-# APIVUE
+# api

 APIVUE is a Flask REST API Server to fetch data from StudentVue for accessing data.
-It's powered by the [StudentVue.py](https://github.com/StudentVue/StudentVue.py)
+It's powered by the [StudentVue.py](https://github.com/StudentVue/StudentVue.py).

+There is no hosted version (at the moment) but I am working on getting one up soon.

 ### Running Locally
 To run locally, install the requirements using